Institute for Statecraft

 The Institute for Statecraft is a pro-democracy think tank founded in 2009 by Christopher Donnelly and Daniel Lafayeedney, based in Fife, Scotland.
 Its stated objects are to advance education in the fields of governance and statecraft, and to advance human rights.
 Its funders include the UK government.
 The organisation manages the Integrity Initiative amongst other projects.
 It came to public attention in late 2018 when it was hacked and became the subject of controversy and of regulatory attention due to political posts on social media.

+On 20 March 2023, the institute was declared an undesirable organisation in Russia.

 Work

 The Institute employs around a dozen staff and has 90 external fellows.
 Insider.com described the Institute as "a studious foreign policy research institute founded by ex-military men who believe that Western government officials need to be better-educated about how Russia's spies and servicemen work", noting that it publishes reports, hosts conferences, brief inquiries and write books.
 Its academic papers are published through the Free University of Brussels; it has a partnership with the University of Leicester to review security, conflict and international development degrees; and its fellows include academics from Oxford and Cambridge universities.
 At the end of 2019, it filed to start awarding university degrees.

 Its director of research is Nicolas de Pedro.
 Its Latin American programme is directed by Celia Szusterman, formerly of the University of Westminster, and her work on violence reduction has included partnerships between initiatives in Scotland (including the Violence Reduction Unit) and Central America.